-‘Westworld’ Season 2, Episode 8 Preview: ‘Kiksuya’
+‘Westworld’ Season 2 Episode 8 Preview: ‘Kiksuya’

 Unfortunately, this week HBO doesn’t offer up anything by way of a synopsis for Episode of Westworld Season 2.
 However, it is known that the title “Kiksuya” translates to mean “remember” in the Lakota language, so that may be an indication of where this episode of Westworld is headed.

-HBO has released a trailer has been released for Episode 8, though, and it is fairly conclusive that the next episode will delve into the backstory of the Ghost Nation.
+HBO has released a trailer for Episode 8, though, and it is fairly conclusive that the next episode will delve into the backstory of the Ghost Nation.

-The Ghost Nation is a group of hosts that, up until this point in Westworld have remained fairly secretive.
+The Ghost Nation is a group of hosts that, up until this point in Westworld, have remained fairly secretive.
 While they have turned up to attack many hosts over the course of Season 1 of Westworld and abducted the human Ashley Stubbs (Luke Hemsworth), it has been noticed during the host uprising of Season 2 that they are more benevolent towards the humans than anticipated.

 In fact, there is a Westworld theory on Reddit that the Ghost Nation are the protectors of the humans against the hosts who are rising up and attacking.
 Some Redditors also think Elsie Hughes (Shannon Woodward) is the one who has managed to reprogram the Ghost Nation into less deadly hosts on account of them being older version hosts.
 However, as yet, this is just a theory and viewers will have to tune into further episodes of Westworld to find out if the theory is true or not.